WebFiori/docs/class-response.md

 ## Introduction

 Normally, sending output to HTTP client in php is performed using [`echo`](https://www.php.net/manual/en/function.echo.php) or [`print`](https://www.php.net/manual/en/function.print.php).
-The framework has its own way for sending output to HTTP clients which can be achived using the class [`Response`](https://webfiori.com/docs/webfiori/http/Response).
-The main aim of this class is to collect server output and send it back to the client after the server compeletly finished processing client request.
+The framework has its own way for sending output to HTTP clients which can be archived using the class [`Response`](https://webfiori.com/docs/webfiori/http/Response).
+The main aim of this class is to collect server output and send it back to the client after the server completely finished processing client request.
 In addition to that, it can be used to send custom HTTP headers.

 ## Collecting Server Output

-Collecting server output can be achived using the static method [`Response::write()`](https://webfiori.com/docs/webfiori/http/Response#write).
+Collecting server output can be archived using the static method [`Response::write()`](https://webfiori.com/docs/webfiori/http/Response#write).
 From its name, we can infer that it is used to write a string to response body.

 > **Note:** In most cases, the developer will not have to collect the output him self.
 If the class [`WebPage`](https://webfiori.com/docs/webfiori/framework/ui/WebPage) is used for rendering HTML, no need to use it.
 This also applies to web services if the class [`WebServicesManager`](https://webfiori.com/docs/webfiori/http/WebServicesManager) or [`ExtendedWebServicesManager`](https://webfiori.com/docs/webfiori/framework/ExtendedWebServicesManager) is used to manage your web APIs.